Percentages Are Reversible

 a - b != b - a

-Therefore, sense taking a percentage is just two multiplications, and a percentage is .01 it doesn't matter which order we do our operations.
+Therefore, since taking a percentage involves just two multiplications and a percentage is .01 the order of operations doesn't matter.

 (20 * .01) * 50 = 20 * (50 * .01) = 10